-The event log holds information of all registered events in the terminal or antenna.
+The event log holds information of all registered events in the terminal or antenna that are also shown in the Antenna and Terminal LEDs on the terminal.

 The log includes the time of the occurrence, a short description, location of the error etc. This information can help you troubleshoot errors in the system.
 You can see the event log in the web interface.
-For further information on the web interface, see the user manual for the EXPLORER 325 system.
+For further information on the web interface, see the user manual for the EXPLORER 727 system.